ACFAS Position Statement

 Approved by the ACFAS Board of Directors, March 21, 2019

 The American College of Foot and Ankle Surgeons is widely recognized as the gold standard of CME programming in the specialty.
-Drawing upon the collective wisdom of 7,500 board certified or board qualified members provides the College a distinct advantage over other CME providers in selecting faculty for its programs, but it can also open the College to criticism since members rightfully feel a sense of ownership in their organization.
+Drawing upon the collective wisdom of more than 8,000 board certified or board qualified members provides the College a distinct advantage over other CME providers in selecting faculty for its programs, but it can also open the College to criticism since members rightfully feel a sense of ownership in their organization.
 As ACFAS and its programs grow in stature and size, the Board of Directors has adopted the following statement to clarify its faculty selection processes.

 Governance and Accountability: ACFAS is governed by a Board of Directors.
 The Board delegates curriculum and speaker selection to various committees.
 There are Board liaisons and staff liaisons to each committee.
 Both liaisons offer advice, counsel, institutional memory, and/or administrative support, but do not engage in committee decisions per se.
 Final decisions rest with the committee via the chair.
 If there is a disagreement, the matter will be adjudicated by the Board.
 If a liaison acts inappropriately, it should be reported to the President and/or Executive Director.
 All reported deviations of authority must be corroborated by multiple sources.